RakipGit/Risk_Assessment_Lab/README.md

 ### 4. Vulnerability Scanning with Tenable Nessus

 Performed a vulnerability basic scan on the subnet: `192.168.10.0/24`.
-After the scan, I exported Nessus the below HTML reports:
+After the scan, I exported from Nessus the below HTML reports:

 a) Vulnerabilities report
 b) Operating Systems report